Thomas Wolsey: Justice

 As a legal administrator, Wolsey reinvented the equity court, where the verdict was decided by the judge on the principle of "fairness".
 As an alternative to the Common Law courts, Wolsey re-established the position of the prerogative courts of the Star Chamber and the Court of Chancery.
 The system in both courts concentrated on simple, inexpensive cases, and promised impartial justice.
 He also established the Court of Requests (although this court was only given this name later on) for the poor, where no fees were required.
 Wolsey's legal reforms were popular, and overflow courts were required to attend to all the cases.
-Many powerful men who had felt invincible under the law found themselves convicted; for example, in 1515, the Earl of Northumberland was sent to Fleet Prison and in 1516 Lord Abergavenny was accused of illegal retaining.
+Many powerful men who had felt invincible under the law found themselves convicted; for example, in 1515, the Earl of Northumberland was sent to Fleet Prison and in 1516 Lord Abergavenny was accused of maintaining a larger armed retinue than legally permitted.

 Wolsey also used his courts to tackle national controversies, such as the pressing issue of enclosures.
 The countryside had been thrown into discord by the entrepreneurial actions of landlords enclosing areas of land and converting from arable farming to pastoral farming, requiring fewer workers.
 The Tudors valued stability, and the resulting mass urban migration represented a serious crisis.
 Wolsey conducted national enquiries into enclosures in 1517, 1518 and 1527.
 In the course of his administration, he used the Court of Chancery to prosecute 264 landowners, including peers, bishops, knights, religious heads, and Oxford colleges.
 Enclosures were seen as directly linked to rural unemployment and depopulation, vagrancy, food shortages and, accordingly, inflation.
 This pattern repeated in many of Wolsey's other initiatives, particularly his quest to abolish enclosure.
 Despite spending significant time and effort investigating the state of the countryside and prosecuting numerous offenders, Wolsey freely surrendered his policy during the parliament of 1523 to ensure that Parliament passed his proposed taxes for Henry's war in France.
 Enclosures remained a problem for many years.

-Wolsey used the Star Chamber to enforce his 1518 policy of Just Price, which attempted to regulate the price of meat in London and other major cities.
+Wolsey used the Star Chamber to enforce his 1518 policy of Just Price, which attempted to implements price controls on food in urban markets.
 Those found to be charging too much were prosecuted by the Chamber.
 After the bad harvest of 1527, Wolsey bought up surplus grain and sold it off cheaply to the needy.
 This greatly eased disorder and became common practice after a disappointing harvest.